The Adviser

 The story was similar in Porsche land, where a manual 997.1 Carrera S coupe with average miles cost $35,000 in 2019, only to become a $50,000 car in 2022.
 This suddenly made a $20,000 manual 996 coupe look positively reasonable.
 So, over the following three years, that 996 went up by 50 percent.

 This is not simply a case of cars getting more valuable as they age.
-In both of the above examples, you’ll notice that the less valuable car is actually older, and for both the 348/355 and 996/997, the updated later version has always been more valuable because it is an objectively better version of the earlier car while giving up little of the early car’s charm.
+In both of the above examples, you’ll notice that the less-valuable car is actually older, and for both the 348/355 and 996/997, the updated, later version has always been more valuable: It is an objectively better version of the earlier car that gives up little of the early car’s charm.

 Ultimately, these scenarios represent a case of humans behaving rationally, deciding that we’d rather have this than that, but only if the premium for “this” doesn’t exceed, say, 25 percent.
 And if the value difference becomes too great, then the market will eventually correct itself to reestablish the prior value relationship between two cars.
 This usually takes some time to happen, and in fact, my intuition is that the 348 is still appreciating as buyers internalize the explosive 2021–22 value increase of the 355.